Colorado Photography Permits

 Permit cost: Both permits are free.

 How to apply: For photo shoots outside of Union Station, you must submit the application at least five business days before your planned shoot, with the requested date, time, number of people involved, and a certificate of insurance.
-For photos inside the Union Station building, you must submit a separate application at least five business days before your planned shoot, with the requested date, time, number of people involved, and a certificate of insurance.
+For commercial photography and videography inside the Union Station Great Hall (i.e. product or fashion shoots), you must email info@unionstationindenver.com for a permit application.

 Red Rocks Amphitheater